Contemplating today's Gospel

 “He was amazed at their lack of faith”

-Imagine how the Nazarenes' lives would have changed if they had approached Jesus with faith.
-Keeping this in mind we should ask daily, as the disciples did: “Lord, increase our faith” (Lk 17:5), so as we may open ourselves more and more and let His love work in us.
+One could think of how the lives of the Nazarenes would have changed if they had approached Jesus with faith.
+Thus, we must ask him daily as his disciples: “Lord, increase our faith” (Lk 17:5), so that we open ourselves more and more to let His love work in us.